projg2/gemato/README.rst

 through 3.7 and PyPy3.  gemato core depends only on standard Python library modules.

-Additionally, OpenPGP requires system install of GnuPG 2.2+ and requests_ Python module.
+OpenPGP support can work in two modes.
+It can either use user's GnuPG keyring or keys from a specific file.
+In the former mode (used when ``-K`` is not specified), GnuPG_ needs to be installed and the user's keyring must contain and trust the key used to create the signature.
+In the latter mode, PGPy_ and requests_ need to be installed.

 Tests require pytest_, and responses_ for mocking.

 References and footnotes